ChessMax/awesome-programming-languages/README.md

 - [Pure](https://github.com/mmcqd/pure) - A pure type system implemented in OCaml.
 - [Pycopy](https://github.com/pfalcon/pycopy/?3.5.0) - Pycopy - a minimalist and memory-efficient Python dialect.
 Good for desktop, cloud, constrained systems, microcontrollers, and just everything.
 # Q:
-# R (10):
+# R (11):
-- [r4](https://github.com/phreda4/r4) [r3](https://github.com/phreda4/r3) - R4/R3 is a Colorforth like laneguage, a FORTH dialect, r4 is 32bits and r3 is a 64 bits, very small dictionary and simple working, strong typed, many version for windows/linux/mac and raspberry pi.
+- [r3](https://github.com/phreda4/r3) - R3 is a Colorforth like laneguage, a FORTH dialect, r3 is a 64 bits, very small dictionary and simple working, strong typed, many version for windows/linux/mac and raspberry pi.
+- [r4](https://github.com/phreda4/r4) - R4 is a Colorforth like laneguage, a FORTH dialect, r4 is 32bits, very small dictionary and simple working, strong typed, many version for windows/linux/mac and raspberry pi.
 - [Red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cross-platform reactive GUI, while providing modern support for concurrency, all in a zero-install, zero-config, single 1MB file!
 - [Req](https://github.com/andrewpillar/req) - A simple and opinionated HTTP scripting language.
 It is designed for easily making HTTP requests, and working with their responses.
 Below is an example that calls out to the GitHub API and displays the user making the call.
 - [ReScript](https://github.com/rescript-lang/rescript-compiler) - ReScript compiler and syntax provide the best experience to write JS and React applications.
 Unifying the tools in one coherent platform and core team allows us to build features that wouldn't be possible in the original BuckleScript + Reason setup.